maths/moodle-qtype_stack/doc/en/CAS/Random.md

 **Note:** it is important not to use Maxima's own `random()` function.
 STACK creates pseudo-random numbers from a definite seed.
-This ensures that when a particular student returns they see the same version of the question.
+This ensures that when a particular student returns they see the same variant of the question.
 Hence, STACK provides its own function `rand()`.

 For the purposes of learning and teaching, we do not need an algorithm which is statistically perfect.